summa-dev/.github/profile/README.md

 Test it out with our [CLI](https://github.com/pan-y-tomate/zk-pos-cli)

-### How
+### How - Infrastructure

-- [Go Sparse Merkle Sum Tree](https://github.com/pan-y-tomate/go-sparse-merkle-sum-tree) is a go library where the entries of the exchange (`username -> balance`) are added to a Sparse Merkle Sum Tree data structure.
+- [pyt-merkle-sum-tree](https://github.com/orgs/pan-y-tomate/repositories) is a TypeScript library where the entries of the exchange (`username -> balance`) are added to a Merkle Sum Tree data structure.
 The total sum of the leaves represents the total liabilities of a CEX.
-- [Ts Merkle Sum Tree](https://github.com/pan-y-tomate/ts-merkle-sum-tree) is a TypeScript library where the entries of the exchange (`username -> balance`) are added to a Merkle Sum Tree data structure.
-The total sum of the leaves represents the total liabilities of a CEX.
-- [zk Proof of Solvency Prover](https://github.com/pan-y-tomate/zk-proof-of-solvency-prover) contains the circuits (written in circom) enforcing the rules that the Exchange must abide by to generate its Proof of Solvency and a set of SnarkJS APIs to generate (and verify) Proof of Solvency for each user
+- [pyt-circuits](https://github.com/pan-y-tomate/pyt-circuits) contains the circuits (written in circom) enforcing the rules that the Exchange must abide by to generate its Proof of Solvency

+### How - Dev Tooling

+- [pyt-pos](https://github.com/pan-y-tomate/pyt-pos) is a TypeScript Library to generate and verify pan-y-tomate Proof of Solvency

 ## User Flow